-Any Sullivan University student must repeat any course in his or her program in which a grade of "F" has been earned/ assigned.
+Any Sullivan University student must repeat any course in his or her program in which a grade of "F" or "NF" has been earned/assigned.
 The earlier grade will remain on the student's transcript, but the previous "F" grade will not be used in computing the student's GPA.
 The previous insufficient grade will, however, be calculated as hours attempted during the Satisfactory Academic Progress (SAP) review.
 The student will receive the grade and grade points earned in the second attempt in any course.
 In exercising the "D" or "F" repeat option, the student agrees to accept for record the grade earned for the course repeated.
-Undergraduate Students on a contract rate tuition agreement are not charged additional tuition when repeating a course for the first time; third and subsequent attempts of the same class will have tuition charges assessed.
-All Comprehensive and General Fees will be recharged for each repeated course for contract rate tuition agreement students.
-Credit hour students must pay to repeat all courses.
-All graduate students must pay for repeat classes.